jsrl/aemet-elt/README.md

 Ensure you have the following installed and configured:

-- A Google Cloud Project
-- A Terraform Service Account with associated key
+- A Google Cloud Project with a Service Account and its associated key.
 - Docker Desktop
 - Python (recommended: latest stable version)